Flipleerr/libdiva/README.md

 libdiva supports the following formats:

 - `dlt`: format used on the PS3 and Vita onwards, has information about files inside of DLC
-- 'DIVAFILE': encryption format used in F 2nd and X
+- `DIVAFILE`: encryption format used in F 2nd and X
-- 'FARC': compression format used in F 2nd and X
+- `FARC`: compression format used in F 2nd and X

 ## usage examples